Gabriel Arias Preview, Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in the league.
+- The Rays pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.82).
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.82).

-- Rays pitchers combine to give up the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Rays pitchers combine to surrender 142 home runs (1.1 per game), the third-fewest in baseball.

-- In his last appearance on Saturday, the righty went six scoreless innings against the New York Yankees while surrendering one hit.
+- In his most recent outing on Sunday against the New York Yankees, the right-hander tossed six innings, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.